-Any appeal from a final decision of the Town Planner shall be taken to the Board of Appeals.
-Any appeals from a final decision of the Project Review Board and/or Staff Review Board shall be taken only directly to Superior Court.
+Any appeals from the decisions of the Project Review Board shall be taken only directly to Superior Court.

 Section 603.
 Validity and Severability

 Should any section or provision of this Ordinance be declared by the Courts to be invalid, such decision shall not invalidate any other Section or provision of this Ordinance.